dasafo/AI-Client-Agent-MCP/README.md

 The `AI Client Agent MCP` can serve as a foundation for various automated systems:

-*   **AI-Powered CRM**: An AI agent could use the tools to create and update clients based on email or chat interactions and draft invoices.
+*   **AI-Powered CRM**: An AI agent could use the FastMCP tools to create and update clients based on email or chat interactions and draft invoices.
-*   **Customer Support with Account Management**: Integrate with a ticketing system where an AI agent can query client information and recent invoices for more contextualized responses.
+*   **Customer Support with Account Management**: Integrate with a ticketing system where an AI agent can query client information and recent invoices for more contextualized responses using FastMCP tools.
-*   **Semi-Automated Billing Tool**: A simple interface (or bot) allowing non-technical users to request invoice creation for existing clients, with an AI agent validating or completing data.
+*   **Semi-Automated Billing Tool**: A simple interface (or bot) allowing non-technical users to request invoice creation for existing clients, with an AI agent validating or completing data via FastMCP tools.
-*   **AI-Assisted Data Migration**: Use an agent to read data from a legacy system and utilize the `create_client` and `create_invoice` tools to populate this new system.
+*   **AI-Assisted Data Migration**: Use an agent to read data from a legacy system and utilize the `create_client` and `create_invoice` FastMCP tools to populate this new system.

-## 🛠️ MCP Tools (API Endpoints)
+## 🛠️ MCP Tools

-The application exposes its functionality through MCP tools.
-An MCP client can connect to the server (default: `http://localhost:${SERVER_PORT}/sse`) to invoke them.
+The application exposes its functionality through FastMCP tools.
+An MCP client (like Cursor IDE or a custom script using the `fastmcp` library) can connect to the server and invoke them.

 ### Client Tools
 *   `list_clients`: Lists all clients.